-A description of a future event or set of events that will occur if certain actions by a humanity don't change the circumstances surrounding the event in order to prevent the specific arrangement of circumstances moving into the positioning necessary for it to become reality.
+A description of a future event or set of events that will occur if certain actions by a humanity doesn't change the circumstances surrounding the event in order to prevent the specific arrangement of circumstances moving into the positioning necessary for it to become reality.

-This is in contrast to a Prediction, which will occur regardless of any action or non-action by a humanity.
+Prophecy is in contrast to a Prediction, which will occur regardless of any action or non-action by a humanity.

 And different again to a Probability Calculation, which is a different kind of measure, quantifying likelihood and chance.

 |Statement by Ptaah during contact 670 from 11/01/2017||Aussage von Ptaah anlässlich Kontakt 670 vom 11.1.2017|